thomaswilburn/itc210-resources/ec2_wordpress_and_git.md

 ## The most important step

 The following steps are going to seem like a lot of work.
 They're not actually that bad, and I'll try to put things into context as we go along.
-But just in case, here's the most important step of the guide:
+But just in case, here's the most important step of the guide, which we're going to refer to as "Step Zero."

-0. _Don't panic._ Relax.
+* **Step 0:** _Don't panic._ Relax.
 It's just a computer, and everything can be fixed.
 When you start getting frustrated, take a step away for a few minutes.
 If you're stuck for a long time, e-mail me.
 Do not wear yourself out for hours on end trying to bludgeon your way to a solution (it almost never works).